-The Public Information Act governs information that a governmental body collects, assembles or maintains and states that the information is, in general, either open to all members of the public or closed to all members of the public.
+The Public Information Act governs information that a governmental body collects, assembles, or maintains and states that the information is, in general, either open to all members of the public or closed to all members of the public.

-The Chief of Police for Frisco Police Department has designated Teresa L. Presley as the recipient of all requests for public information held by the Frisco Police Department.
+Pursuant to Chapter 552.001 et seq: The Chief of Police for Frisco Police Department has designated Amanda Gonzales as the recipient of all requests for public information held by the Frisco Police Department.

 Other Law Enforcement and/or Corrections Agency: You can submit a record request directly to us by email or fax (972-292-6075).